JonahPlusPlus/bevy_atmosphere/examples/README.md

 ![settings example image](images/settings-example.png)

-Demonstrates using `AtmosphereSettings` to update the resolution on the fly, similar to how an in-game quality settings menu could operate.
-Use the number keys to switch presets.
+Demonstrates using `AtmosphereSettings` to update resolution and dithering on the fly, similar to how an in-game quality settings menu could operate.
+Use the number keys to switch resolution presets and the spacebar to toggle dithering.